-- (1) The expression in Australia or elsewhere, or a similar expression, does not limit the generality of the expression in this jurisdiction or elsewhere or a similar expression. - (2) The expression outside this jurisdiction includes places outside Australia.
+- (1) The expression 'in Australia or elsewhere', or a similar expression, does not limit the generality of the expression in this jurisdiction or elsewhere or a similar expression. - (2) The expression outside this jurisdiction includes places outside Australia.

-102C In Australia
+102C Meaning of in Australia